cran/featuretoolsR/README.md

 # Installing

 ## Package
-The recommended way is to install this package with devtools: `devtools::install_github("magnusfurugard/featuretoolsR")`.
+### CRAN
+The latest stable release is found on [CRAN](https://cran.r-project.org/package=featuretoolsR).

+### Github
+You can get the latest version of `featuretoolsR` by installing it straight from Github:  `devtools::install_github("magnusfurugard/featuretoolsR")`.

 ## Featuretools
 You'll need to have a working Python environment as well as `featuretools` installed.
 The recommended way is to use the built-in function `install_featuretools()` which automatically sets up a virtual environment for the package and installs `featuretools`.

 # Usage
-All functions in `featuretoolsR` comes with documentation, but it's advised to briefly browse through the [Featuretools Python documentation](https://docs.featuretools.com/index.html).
+All functions in `featuretoolsR` comes with documentation, but it's advised to briefly browse through the [Featuretools Python documentation](https://docs.featuretools.com/).
 It'll cover things like `entities`, `relationships` and `dfs`.

 ## Creating an entityset
 An entityset is the set which contain all your entities.
 To create a set and add an entity straight away, you can use `as_entityset`.